DeMarco Murray: 2014 season: Rushing title

-During a Week 7 31–21 victory over the divisional rival New York Giants, Murray rushed for 128 yards and a touchdown on 28 carries.
-In the next game, the Cowboys' win streak ended as the Washington Redskins defeated them 20–17.
+During a Week 7 31–21 victory over the Giants, Murray rushed for 128 yards and a touchdown on 28 carries.
+In the next game, the Cowboys' win streak ended as the Redskins defeated them 20–17.
 In the loss, Murray recorded 19 carries for 141 yards and four receptions for 80 yards.
-In the following game, a 28–17 loss to the Arizona Cardinals, he had 19 carries for 79 yards and was held to under 100 rushing yards for the first time in the 2014 season.
-In the next three games, Murray bounced back with 100 yards in the 31–17 victory over the Jacksonville Jaguars at Wembley Stadium in London, 121 yards in the 31–28 road victory over the Giants, and 73 yards and a touchdown in the 33–10 loss to the Philadelphia Eagles.
-During a Week 14 41–28 road victory over the Chicago Bears, he had a season-high 32 carries for 179 yards and a touchdown.
-In the next game against the Eagles, Murray suffered a broken left hand that required surgery the following day.
-Heavily bandaged, he did not miss any time and played the following week against the Indianapolis Colts and had 22 carries for 58 yards in the 42–7 victory.
-In the regular-season finale with his hand still bandaged, Murray rushed 20 times for 100 yards in the 44–17 road victory over the Redskins to pass Emmitt Smith's franchise single-season rushing record.
+The following week against to the Arizona Cardinals, he had 19 carries for 79 yards in the 28–17 loss, being held to under 100 rushing yards for the first time in the 2014 season.
+In the next three games, Murray bounced back with 100 yards in a Week 10 31–17 victory over the Jacksonville Jaguars at Wembley Stadium in London, 121 yards during a 31–28 road victory over the Giants two weeks later, and 73 yards and a touchdown in a 33–10 loss to the Eagles in Week 13.

+During a Week 14 41–28 road victory over the Chicago Bears, Murray had a season-high 32 carries for 179 yards and a touchdown.
+In the next game against the Eagles, he suffered a broken left hand that required surgery the following day.
+Heavily bandaged, Murray did not miss any time and played the following week against the Indianapolis Colts and had 22 carries for 58 yards in the 42–7 victory.
+During the regular-season finale with his hand still bandaged, Murray rushed 20 times for 100 yards in a 44–17 road victory over the Redskins to pass Emmitt Smith's franchise single-season rushing record.

 Murray finished the 2014 season with 392 carries for 1,845 yards and 13 touchdowns to go along with 57 receptions for 416 yards.
 The Cowboys finished atop the NFC East with a 12–4 record.
-In the Wild Card Round against the Detroit Lions, Murray had 19 carries for 75 yards and a touchdown to go along with three receptions for 22 yards during the 24–20 victory.
-During the Divisional Round against the Green Bay Packers, he had 25 carries for 123 yards and a touchdown in the controversial 26–21 road loss.
+During the Wild Card Round against the Detroit Lions, Murray had 19 carries for 75 yards and a touchdown to go along with three receptions for 22 yards in the 24–20 victory.
+In the Divisional Round against the Green Bay Packers, he had 25 carries for 123 yards and a touchdown during the controversial 26–21 road loss.
 Murray earned the NFL's Offensive Player of The Year award at the end of the season.
 He also finished tied with his quarterback Tony Romo for third place in MVP voting.

 Murray set the franchise single season rushing record with 12 games rushing for at least 100 yards and passed Walt Garrison for seventh on the Cowboys all-time rushing yards list.
-Murray finished the season as the league's top rusher and was named as a First-team All-Pro and to his second Pro Bowl, while having his second straight 1,000 yard season.
+Murray finished the season as the league's top rusher and was named as a First-team All-Pro and to his second Pro Bowl while having his second straight 1,000 yard season.
 Murray was ranked fourth by his fellow players on the NFL Top 100 Players of 2015 list.